Duet3D/wiki-content/Duet3D_hardware/Accessories/DuetScreen.md

 # Connecting a DuetScreen

-## Powering the Duet3D screen
+## Powering the DuetScreen

 > All the power methods are **NOT** isolated.
-This means that if you connect the screen to a mainboard, the mainboard must be powered by the same power supply as the screen.
-If you do not do this, you may damage the screen or the mainboard.
+This means that if you connect the DuetScreen to a mainboard, the mainboard must be powered by the same power supply as the DuetScreen.
+If you do not do this, you may damage the DuetScreen or the mainboard.
 {.is-warning}

-> The screen is designed to be powered by a 5V power supply.
+> The DuetScreen is designed to be powered by a 5V power supply.
 If you are using a 12V or 24V power supply, you will need to use a buck converter to step down the voltage to 5V.
-> **You will likely damage the screen and any connected devices if you do not do this**.
+> **You will likely damage the DuetScreen and any connected devices if you do not do this**.
 {.is-warning}

-The Duet3D screen can be powered in the following ways:
+The DuetScreen can be powered in the following ways:
 - **5V_IN**: This is the recommended method.
 - **USB-C**: Relies on the connected host/device to supply sufficient power.
 - **UART5**: This is a legacy method for compatibility with PanelDue wiring.
 It is not recommended for new installations.

 ## USB Ports
-The Duet3D screen has two USB ports:
+The DuetScreen has two USB ports:

 **USB-A**: This port is also a host port.
 - It can be used to connect to a Duet3D mainboard, wifi modules, or USB flash drives.